 Hi, I'm Karl, and my career has something of a story to it.

-Prior to this I was Global CD on Levi's at FCB West San Francisco working extensively with AMA (Africa, Middle East, Asia) doing product launches.
-Before that I was Creative Director of Nissan Americas at TBWA/Chiat/Day in LA, the largest single account in Omnicom, running the Nissan US business and consulting on Nissan global projects.
+Prior to this I was Director of Innovation for SaatchiLA and the Global CD on ASICS.
+Before that I held the Global CD position on Levi's at FCB West San Francisco working extensively with AMA (Africa, Middle East, Asia) doing product launches.
+Then there was Creative Director of Nissan Americas at TBWA/Chiat/Day in LA, the largest single account in Omnicom, running the Nissan US business and consulting on Nissan global projects.

 However, I’m originally from Australia so let’s rewind a bit and I’ll fill you in on how I got to here.

-I started in advertising twenty one years ago in Sydney and since then have lived and worked in Melbourne, Singapore, Tokyo, Hong Kong, Johannesburg, Cape Town, Amsterdam and Berlin before finally taking root in California where I've been for eleven years.
+I started in advertising twenty plus years ago in Sydney and since then have lived and worked in Melbourne, Singapore, Tokyo, Hong Kong, Johannesburg, Cape Town, Amsterdam, Berlin and LA before deciding split my time between the last two.